suncoast-devs/handbook/resources/bash/commands-we-like.md

 hub browse
 ```

-If your current directory is a git repository, this command attempts to open the corresponding GitHub repository.
+If your current directory is a git repository, this command will open the corresponding GitHub repository.

----

 ### open the current directory in finder